ionic-team/ionic-framework/core/src/components/modal/readme.md

 }
 ```

-> If you need a wrapper element inside of your modal component, we recommend using an `<div class="ion-page">` so that the component dimensions are still computed properly.
+> If you need a wrapper element inside of your modal component, we recommend using a `<div class="ion-page">` so that the component dimensions are still computed properly.

 ### Passing Data